 Do you want to know more about the cost of living in Poland?
 This is the right place to get a clear idea!
 Living conditions can even be more interesting than in France or other Western countries and that's what we're going to see.

-Poland is full of good deals and western tourists can easily notice it when they travel.
+Poland is full of good deals and occidental tourists can easily notice it when they travel.
 We will first see why Poland has a strong economy, the reality of the working world there and finally some concrete examples of the prices since everything is somehow linked.

 First of all, it should be understood that the post-communism of the 1990s is a gone era that now seems distant.